dantec97/SimpleCITI/README.md

 <div align="center">

-**This app provides a secure, auditable, and user-friendly way for investors to manage sensitive documents, with strong authentication, version control, and full admin oversight—making it ideal for regulated industries.**
+**This Django backend provides enterprise-grade security and auditability for sensitive document management, making it ideal for financial services and other regulated industries.**

 </div>